The benefits of Sitefinity .NET Core renderer

 Fast Deployments/Restarts

-Deploying code changes and restarting the Sitefinity CMS can be slow and for developers it can mean 30-40 second waits to see your changes every time.
-Changes to the .net core render that don’t need a change to the CMS instance will restart in a matter of seconds.
-This is a big boost for development speed and deployment down times.
+Deploying code changes and restarting the Sitefinity CMS can be slow, and for developers, it can mean 30-40-second waits to see their changes each time.
+Changes to the .NET Core render that don’t need a change to the CMS instance will restart in a matter of seconds.
+This is a big boost for development speed and deployment downtimes.

 Flexible development